janBorowy/jirac.nvim/README.md

 * Browse projects and project's details
 * Browse issues and issue's details
 * Easily edit issues
-* Browse and manipulate issue's comments
+* Browse and manipulate an issue's comments

 ## <a name="requirements">Requirements</a>
 * [Neovim](https://neovim.io/) - tested on >= 0.10.1